melodyyoo/melodyyoo/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me:
 I'm a full stack software engineer with a Bachelor of Science in Psychological and Brain Sciences and work experience in healthcare.
 I was drawn to software engineering because I sought to challenge myself and refine my logical reasoning skills, which I believed were weaknesses of mine.
 My background has enabled me to code with a user-centric approach and be an adaptable, team player.
 In my journey of learning different languages and frameworks, I have overcome much self-doubt and produced full stack applications from the relationships and designs I crafted early on.
 I love that creativity and logic are mutually inclusive in this field!
-I strive to continue pushing through the discomfort of what I have yet to learn and choosing to trust my daily progress.
+I strive to learn something new every day and continue adding features to my projects.

 - 🔭 I'm in the process of implementing more features for my projects.
 - 🌱 I’m currently practicing data structures and algorithms.